 Once you enroll in any part of Medicare, including Part A, you can no longer contribute to a health savings account (HSA).
 If you are considering collecting social security benefits, in general, you should stop making contributions six months before enrolling in Medicare to avoid a potential health savings account contribution penalty.

 Hold harmless rule.
-This rule protects current social security beneficiaries from increasing Medicare costs in a year when there is no or a very low cost-of-living adjustment.
-When this rule applies, the cost of any increase in premiums for Medicare are absorbed by a smaller group of recipients: new enrollees and current beneficiaries subject to IRMAA.
+This rule protects current Social Security beneficiaries from increasing Medicare costs in a year when there is no or a very low cost-of-living adjustment.
+When this rule applies, the cost of any increase in premiums for Medicare is absorbed by a smaller group of recipients: new enrollees and current beneficiaries subject to IRMAA.

 You can appeal the IRMAA surcharge amount for specific life-changing events, which include death, divorce, loss of pension, loss of income-producing property, work stoppage, or an error in the determination records.
 Further information on the appeal process is available on the U.S. Department of Health & Human Services website.

 The 2.9 percent Medicare tax continues to be applied to wages and net self-employment income.
 Half of the tax (1.45 percent) is picked up by the employer and the other half (1.45 percent) by the employee.
 An additional 0.9 percent tax, made effective in 2013, is now levied on wages and self-employment income above certain thresholds.